sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 Citation Keys
 -------------

-The same rules apply as for vaccinations, but for accessing citations.
-Each citation is indexed with a number for ascending (eg: CitationName1), LastX for descending (eg: CitationNameLast1) and with the type name for the most recent citation of that type for the person (eg: FineAmountFirstOffence).
-Citation keys can be accessed from a person document or an incident document.
+You must use a qualifier suffix to access these records.

-The Recent keyword returns citations where the fine is paid where Due returns unpaid.
+.. note:: The Recent keyword returns citations where the fine is paid where Due returns unpaid.

 CitationName
     The type of citation being issued